Congress turns up heat on Facebook and Twitter, but what comes next?

 Are conservative voices targeted more by censors on Facebook and Twitter?

-These are hairy questions that strike at the center of how social media works and, potentially, how the internet will behave in the future.
+These are hairy questions that strike at the core of how social media works and, potentially, how the internet will behave in the future.

 They're also some of the questions Congress asked Facebook COO Sheryl Sandberg and Twitter CEO Jack Dorsey on Wednesday, without clear answers in return.
 Between two hearings held over nearly eight hours, lawmakers expressed concerns and raised troubling issues about how tech companies act.